Wendy Williams Discusses Rumors About Julia Roberts Being Considered To Play The Role Of Harriet Tubman

 To those who have taken groups, bought out theaters, had mother daughter dates, father son dates, mother son date, daddy daughter dates, family dates, solo night, school trips, church outings, girls night out, boys night out, sororities…ALL OF IT!!!
 Thank you so much!!!
 This is so awesome!!
 Let’s keep making these stories and telling them proudly!!
 Xx

 “It was so long ago.
-No one is going to know the difference,” Howard said the executive had said at the time about the casting decision.
+No one is going to know the difference,” Howard said of the statement the executive made at the time about the casting decision.

 “I think this Julia Roberts Harriet Tubman sh*t shows you just how stupid Hollywood executives are,” tweeted one user.